-A warehouse is a large, spacious building where finished goods are stored until redistribution to the consignee. (retailers, wholesalers, distribution centers).
-Warehouses typically range from 10,000 square feet to 100,000 square feet, and are an integral part of supply chain management.
+A warehouse is a large, spacious building where finished goods are stored until redistribution to the consignee (retailers, wholesalers, distribution centers).
+A warehouse space typically ranges from 10,000 square feet to 100,000 square feet, and are an integral part of supply chain management.

 The shape, size, and function of a warehouse are, in part, determined by the type of inventory that it is meant to house. (products from retail stores, CBG’s, etc.) In general, there are six different types of warehouses.

 Private Warehouse- A warehouse, or network of warehouses owned by one organization and used in support of that organization’s supply chain.

 Public Warehouse- Public warehouses are typically sub-leased to retailers in need of extra inventory space.

 Automated Warehouse- An automated warehouse utilizes technology, robotics, and even some forms of AI (artificial intelligence) to automate their processes and minimize the number of full-time employees required to conduct operations.

 Climate-Controlled Warehouse- A climate-controlled warehouse is designed to house refrigerated, frozen and temperature sensitive inventory.

 On-demand Warehouse- The function of on-demand warehousing is to provide short-term storage, transportation, and inventory management for retailers on a month-to-month basis.

-Distribution Center- The terms “distribution center” and “fulfillment center” are interchangeable.
+Distribution Center- In terms of fulfillment center vs. distribution center, the two are interchangeable.
 A distribution/fulfillment center is a type of warehouse.

 What is a Fulfillment Center?

 Another integral component of the supply chain operations, a fulfillment center is similar to a warehouse and is often referred to as a distribution center (DC).
 Like a warehouse, a fulfillment center is a building in which retailers, and similar organizations, store their inventory until distribution to the customer.

-Unlike a warehouse, however, a fulfillment center is typically operated by a third-party logistics provider (3PL) who provides inventory storage and host of other operational functions, including freight transportation, handling cross-docking, customer service, and most importantly, order fulfillment.
+Unlike a warehouse, however, a fulfillment center is typically operated by a third-party logistics provider (3PL) that provides inventory storage and a host of other operational functions, including freight transportation, handling cross-docking, customer service, and most importantly, order fulfillment.
 When it comes to choosing fulfillment center vs. warehouse options, a fulfillment center offers far more capabilities to help ecommerce companies succeed.